Xabo-RB/Symmetries-in-Julia/README.md

 To start the code the "Run.jl" file must be executed, in VSCode this can be done with "Julia: Execute active File in REPL" with the arrow in the right upper corner.

+The model to be analyzed must be described in the script "Model.jl", as it appears now in the example.
+There are other examples in Models folder.

+The user can select the algorithm to be applied in the run file, modifying option variable.

+1. Reid transformation (option = 1)
+2. General transformations (option = 2)
+3. Transformations for Observability (option = 3)
+4. Transformations for Structural identifiability (option = 4)